 Good News Pilipinas first wrote about the musical staged by Resorts World Manila (RWM) through its production house Full House Theater Company (FHTC) before it started its first run in 2018.

 The show returned on stage in March at the grand Newport Performing Arts Theater at Resorts World Manila and ended with an announcement from director Dexter Santos of a new run on May 11-26, 2019, much to the relief of those present who wanted to watch it again or recommend the show to others.
+The All-Filipino musical is going on its Final Run this July-August, 2019.

 WATCH FOR THE COLLECTIVE EXPERIENCE